google/trillian-examples/serverless/deploy/github/log/README.md

 and integration of "leaves" which have been added to the `leaves/pending` directory of a serverless log.

+Be sure to replace the `origin:` value with a unique string which identifies your log.

 > :shipit: Note that it expects a pair of GitHub secrets called `SERVERLESS_LOG_PRIVATE_KEY` and `SERVERLESS_LOG_PUBLIC_KEY` to exist, see the [GitHub secrets docs](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)